5outh/famine/README.md

 1. An experiment on how close I can emulate Haskell's wonderful data types in Javascript, and
 2. A tool for Haskell developers (or other functional programmers) to use what they already know\* in a programming language not equipped with the same constructs.

 \* As it stands, famine imposes a lot of trust in the user.
-I'm working to rectify this, but due to Javascript being untyped, much of famine will only be useful if the user already understands the concept of the data type being used.
-If you're unfamiliar with them, or need to brush up on what  Functors/Monads/Applicatives are all about, check out the Haskell [typeclassopedia](http://www.haskell.org/haskellwiki/Typeclassopedia).
+I'm working to rectify this, but due to Javascript being untyped, much of famine will only be useful if the user already understands the concepts of famine's data types.
+If you're unfamiliar with these types, or need to brush up on Functors/Applicatives/Monads, check out the [Haskell typeclassopedia](http://www.haskell.org/haskellwiki/Typeclassopedia).

 To use:
 ```javascript